Disability Concerns helps churches intentionally seek

 Webinar: “Why Don’t They Just Snap Out of It?”

-Led by marriage and family therapists June Zwier and Winnie Visser
+Led by Disability Concerns Mental Health Task Force members June Zwier and Winnie Visser

 Have you ever asked this question after visiting someone for what seems the 100th time with no change in sight?
 Mood disorders and anxiety disorders are on the rise.
 Everyone knows a family member, a neighbour, co-worker, someone in your congregation or in your Elder’s district, your Deacon’s list or on your caregiver schedule.
 This webinar will give resources to walk alongside those who experience mental illnesses in a way that is supportive.
-Registration is free.
+Register for this event.

 New videos from Disability Concerns: We have three new videos available for disability awareness worship services, discussion starters, or small groups.